CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 --> <TODO-Ahad/Vatsal> - Please add high level paragraph for Device Inventory and Asset Intelligence here.
 Remove it's relevant details from the below paragraph to avoid duplication.

 --> <TODO-Mahir> - Please rename Network Reports (dashboard) to Network Telemetry (dashboard).
---> <TODO-Ahad/Vatsal> - Please add the above change to the release notes for 3.0.0 and make necessary changes throughout guide (changes throughout guide are done).

 We're always looking to improve the Cyences app by incorporating new features when possible.
 The first build came equipped with the Globally Detected Malicious IPs dashboard, which is one of the more prominent features of the Cyences app.
 This dashboard helps monitor bad traffic and it contains other insightful information such as if an IP address is associated with a distributed denial-of-service (DDoS) attack.
 For more information, please refer to the **Globally Detected Malicious IPs** section.
 Version 1.2.0 of the Cyences app features a new component and that is the Device Inventory Table.
 It's a vital tool that helps with the security audit process and requires zero configuration.
 It lists all the different devices present in an environment by correlating data from CrowdStrike, Lansweeper, Kaspersky, Qualys, Sophos, Tenable, and Windows Defender.
 For more information, please refer to the **Device Inventory** section.

 The Cyences App is a contribution-based project that anyone can provide suggestions for.
 Refer to the following link to offer general feedback or to report an issue: [https://github.com/CrossRealms/Splunk-Cyences-App-for-Splunk/issues](https://github.com/CrossRealms/Splunk-Cyences-App-for-Splunk/issues)

 Visit the Cyences repository on GitHub for more information: [https://github.com/CrossRealms/Splunk-Cyences-App-for-Splunk](https://github.com/CrossRealms/Splunk-Cyences-App-for-Splunk)

---> <TODO> - Apart from above please also review the whole document to make sure it's still valid and relevant to the latest version of Cyences 3.0.0.
-(I would say take a look at the latest version of Cyences 3.0.0 first before you proceed with the doc modification.) (completed)